patchamama/The-last-book-page/README-backend.md

 # Credits

-- Deployment section is based on the instructions provided by the code institute student support, allowing the unified deployment of the backend and frontend in a single app on Heroku.
+- The deployment section is based on the instructions provided by the code institute student support, allowing the unified deployment of the backend and frontend in a single app on Heroku.
 - Django Documentation: https://docs.djangoproject.com/en/4.2/ref/models/fields/
 - Django REST framework: https://www.django-rest-framework.org/
 - To generate secret-keys: https://djecrety.ir/